fudgefr/pyctozor/README.md

 - Almost everything
 - First version should be able at least to copy pictures inside a directory where year/month/day tree will be built based on input from selected pictures
 - then make some more sofisticated rules to classify them
+- use rsync to copy/synchronized pictures files
+- dry-run with printing of what would be done

 LICENCE
 =======